Dr Shin Young-soo took up the position of the World Health Organization's Regional Director for the Western Pacific on 1

 Until joining WHO, Dr Shin was Professor of Health Policy and Management at the College of Medicine, Seoul National University, where he graduated magna cum laude in 1969.

-Opening remarks of Dr Shin Young-soo, WHO Regional Director for the Western Pacific, at the First hepatitis programme focal points meeting
+Speech of Dr Shin Young-soo, WHO Regional Director for the Western Pacific, at the Neglected Tropical Diseases Programme Management Meeting

 Regional Director abroad